 The BoD members are elected by the corporate assembly.
 In addition, there are employee-elected representatives as required by Norwegian company law.
 The board’s composition is diverse in terms of expertise and background, enabling the board to address the company’s strategy, goals and challenges.
 The BoD members’ background includes experience from oil, gas, renewables, shipping and telecom businesses, politics and climate policy.

 The BoD has three sub-committees which act as preparatory bodies; the safety, sustainability and ethics committee (SSEC), the compensation and executive development committee (BCC), and the audit committee (BAC).

 The SSEC assists the BoD in its supervision of the company’s safety, security, sustainability, including climate, and ethics policies, systems and principles.
-This includes regular reviews of sustainability risk issues and performance, including climate-related risks and performance, and an annual review of the sustainability report.
+This includes quarterly reviews of risk issues and performance, including climate-related risks and performance, and an annual review of the sustainability report.
 The instructions for the committee can be found here.

 The role of the BCC is to assist the BoD in its work on terms and conditions of employment for the CEO, and on the philosophy, principles and strategy for the compensation of leading executives in Equinor.
 In order to better reflect the Equinor strategy and the energy transition, the instructions for the BCC was updated in 2020 to include that also achieving goals related to climate and energy transition should be part of the remuneration policies.

 BAC’s role is to assist in the exercise of the BoD’s management and control responsibilities and to ensure that the group has an independent and effective external and internal auditing system.
 As part of this, the committee also supervises the implementation of and compliance with the group’s expectations, commitments and requirements for ethical conduct concerning financial reporting.